Anthony Bennett (basketball): Hapoel Jerusalem (2021–2022)

 On July 12, 2019, Bennett signed a one-year, $1.7 million deal with the Houston Rockets.
 However, he was waived on October 9 after undergoing arthroscopic knee surgery.

 In May 2021, he signed with Cangrejeros de Santurce of the Puerto Rican Baloncesto Superior Nacional.
 On July 7, the club announced that they had terminated Bennett's contract to make room for Dante Cunningham.

 On August 25, 2021, Bennett signed with Hapoel Jerusalem of the Israeli Basketball Premier League (IBSL).
 On October 5, Bennett made his debut, logging a team-high 22 points, 8 rebounds, and one assist in 23 minutes of play.
-On October 10, it was announced that Bennett's contract would be extended until the end of the season, contrary to previous rumors that he was leaving the team.
+On October 10, it was announced that Bennett's contract would be extended until the end of the season, contrary to previous rumours that he was leaving the team.
 On January 2, 2022, he was waived.
 In eight games, he averaged 6.3 points and 3.3 rebounds in 12.9 minutes per game.